Zoo Atlanta: Arthur M. Blank Family Foundation Giant Panda Conservation Center

+From 1999 to 2024, Zoo Atlanta was one of the four institutions in the U.S. that housed giant pandas.
+The zoo's pandas resided in the Zoo's Arthur M. Blank Family Foundation Giant Panda Conservation Center.

-Zoo Atlanta is one of three institutions in the U.S. currently housing giant pandas.
-Lun Lun (female) and Yang Yang (male) arrived in Atlanta as juveniles in 1999 and reside at the zoo on loan from China.
+Lun Lun (female) and Yang Yang (male) arrived in Atlanta as juveniles in 1999 and resided at the zoo on loan from China until 2024.
 The pair's first cub, male Mei Lan, was born on September 6, 2006.
 A second cub, male Xi Lan, was born August 30, 2008.
 Female Po was born November 3, 2010.
-Po's name was announced by actor Jack Black in 2011; Po was named after Black's character in the DreamWorks films Kung Fu Panda.
+Po's name was announced by actor Jack Black in 2011; Po was named after Black's character in the DreamWorks animated film franchise Kung Fu Panda.
 A fourth and a fifth cub, both female, born July 15, 2013, were the first twin pandas to be born in the U.S. since 1987.
 Their names were announced on ABC's Good Morning America on October 23, 2013; 100 days after their birth, which is a Chinese tradition.
 The names are Mei Lun and Mei Huan.
-As of October 2015, Mei Lan, Xi Lan, Po, Mei Lun, and Mei Huan reside at the Chengdu Research Base of Giant Panda Breeding in China.

 A sixth and seventh cub, both female, were born September 3, 2016.
 Their names were announced on their 100th day of life: Ya Lun and Xi Lun.
-Like their older siblings, the twins will ultimately travel to China.
+Like their older siblings, the twins and their parents ultimately traveled to China on October 14, 2024.
+Lun Lun, Yang Yang, Mei Lan, Xi Lan, Po, Mei Lun, Mei Huan, Ya Lun and Xi Lun currently reside at the Chengdu Research Base of Giant Panda Breeding in China.

-The giant pandas reside in the Zoo's Arthur M. Blank Family Foundation Giant Panda Conservation Center.